LAMP Stack Installation on Amazon Linux 2023

 Step 1: Installing the LAMP software packages

-dnf install command is used to install multiple software packages and all the related dependencies at the same time.
+MariaDBsoftware packages.[ec2-user ~]$ sudo dnf install mariadb105-serverdnf installcommand is used to install multiple software packages and all the related dependencies at the same time.

 Step 2: Starting Apache web server & Updating Firewall